yuchaojiang/MARATHON/instruction/SNA_CNA_choice.md

   </p>

 ### SNA example
 Below is a heatmap of variant allele frequency by Gene and by sample.
 This is a curated set which includes only VAF showing differential by sample.
-These would be good candidates for input to Canopy.
+These would be good candidates for input to Canopy, in particular the lower portion where the first 5 samples have low VAF, and the next 5 samples have high VAF.
 The heatmap below is plotted using the [pheatmap R package](https://CRAN.R-project.org/package=pheatmap).
 <p align="center">
 SNA heatmap </br>
   <img src='https://github.com/yuchaojiang/MARATHON/blob/master/instruction/snaHeatmap.png' width='480' height='900'>